Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 And because smoking or vaping medical marijuana can cause irritation of the lungs and throat, many healthcare professionals advise avoiding cannabis consumption as a way to help stave off infection and reduce the severity of related symptoms.

 Lastly, and most importantly, consumers should avoid any social smoking – especially in enclosed areas – or sharing of medical marijuana (including pipes, bongs, and pre-rolls).
-Contact with others always carries increased risk of COVID-19 exposure.
+Contact with others always carries an increased risk of COVID-19 exposure.

 Which States Allow Cannabis for COVID-19?